DanielEgdal/LSDA_A3/README.md

 ____
 Notes:

-* it might not possible to serve a model you have run on your own.
-On my VM the conda.yaml files get generated incorrectly.
 * The file with_logging_basic.py is not in use because of issues in the an mlflow file.
 If you have the file on your local machine, go to `[...]lib/python3.8/site-packages/mlflow/utils/validation.py` and change all instances of `250` to `500`